 As part of the package, links to over 100 water-saving tips are offered to help users lower their water footprint.
 (One of the best ways to shrink your water footprint: Eat less meat and choose pasture-raised meat to support farmers who don’t rely largely on feed grains irrigated with limited groundwater or surface water supplies.)

-Technical questions about the calculator can be answered in this detailed 30-page methodology.
+Technical questions about the calculator can be answered in this in-depth methodology.